eladtpro/azure-aks-scaler/README.md

 * If you don't have an [Azure subscription](https://learn.microsoft.com/en-us/azure/guides/developer/azure-developer-guide#understanding-accounts-subscriptions-and-billing), create an [Azure free account](https://azure.microsoft.com/free/?ref=microsoft.com&utm_source=microsoft.com&utm_medium=docs&utm_campaign=visualstudio) before you begin.
 * AKS supports Azure AD workload identities on version 1.22 and higher.
-* The Azure CLI version 2.47.0 or later.
+* The Azure CLI version is 2.47.0 or later.
 Run az --version to find the version, and run az upgrade to upgrade the version.
 If you need to install or upgrade, see [Install Azure CLI](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli).
 * The identity you use to create your cluster must have the appropriate minimum permissions.
 For more information on access and identity for AKS, see Access and identity options for [Azure Kubernetes Service (AKS)](https://learn.microsoft.com/en-us/azure/aks/concepts-identity).
 * If you have multiple Azure subscriptions, select the appropriate subscription ID in which the resources should be billed using the [az account](https://learn.microsoft.com/en-us/cli/azure/account) command.
 * Bash terminal

-### <a name="how"></a>How does Workload Identity works
+### <a name="how"></a>How does Workload Identity work
-In this security model, the AKS cluster acts as token issuer, Azure Active Directory uses OpenID Connect to discover public signing keys and verify the authenticity of the service account token before exchanging it for an Azure AD token.
+In this security model, the AKS cluster acts as a token issuer, Azure Active Directory uses OpenID Connect to discover public signing keys and verify the authenticity of the service account token before exchanging it for an Azure AD token.
 Your workload can exchange a service account token projected to its volume for an Azure AD token using the Azure Identity client library or the Microsoft Authentication Library.

 [![AKS Workload Identity Overview](assets/aks-workload-identity-model.png)](https://learn.microsoft.com/en-us/azure/aks/workload-identity-overview?tabs=python)